brickpile/brickpile/src/BrickPile/BrickPile.Docs/how-brickpile-works/index.markdown

 The current page is essential when working with BrickPile and there is a couple of ways to get hold of it.

 ### Constructor Injected Access
-In this example the Current Page is injected to the constructor strongly typed and then returned to the view.
+In this example the Current Page is injected into the constructor, strongly typed and then returned to the view.

 	public class PageController : Controller {
 		private readonly StandardPage _currentPage;